alifurkan-altuntas/devops-internship/README.md

 _Couldn't do hands-on work today since the company laptop doesn't allow running VMs or the tools I'd normally use.
 Used the day to complete a DevOps - Linux Temelleri course on Udemy instead, to keep making progress even without direct lab access._

 - **Tasks & Objectives:**
-  - Completed the "DevOps - Linux Temelleri" course on Udemy Business.
+  - Completed the "DevOps - Linux Temelleri" course on Udemy.
 - **Milestones & Deliverables:**
   - 🎓 Course Completion: DevOps - Linux Temelleri (Udemy)